J. B. Gunn: Solid state physics and electronics

 Gunn's first full-time job was with the computer manufacturer Elliott Brothers in London.
 In 1953 he returned to RRE in Malvern, taking up a post as a Junior Government Research Fellow, where he worked on avalanche injection, carrier accumulation and related topics in experimental semiconductor physics.

 Gunn left England for North America as part of the post-war brain drain.
 He first moved to Canada in 1956, to take up an Assistant Professorship at the University of British Columbia, before going to the United States in 1959 to work at IBM's Thomas J. Watson Research Center at Yorktown Heights, New York.
 Gunn stayed with IBM for the rest of his career, spending time on the Corporate Technology Committee, and at the San Jose research lab in California, before returning to Yorktown.
 He retired in 1990.

 In 1962, while working for IBM, he discovered the Gunn effect based upon his refusal to accept inconsistent experimental results in Gallium arsenide as simply "noise".
 This led to the invention of the Gunn diode, a miniature microwave generator.
 While Gunn recognized the importance of the effect, he was not able to determine the underlying physical process.
 In December 1964, Herbert Kroemer claimed that the Gunn effect was based upon the Ridley–Watkins–Hilsum effect.
 Alan Chynoweth, of Bell Telephone Laboratories, showed in June 1965 that only a transferred-electron mechanism could explain the experimental results.
+He was nominated for the Nobel Prize in Physics in 1969.

 Gunn's research papers on solid state physics and electronics relate to microwave oscillations, lattice wave amplification, the Hall effect, quantum electronics, and applications of microwave oscillations to astrophysics.